-What is the Standards Council Standards Mark (SCSM)?
+What is the Standards Mark (SM)?

-The SCSM is awarded to organisations that provide practitioners with quality CLD learning opportunities.
+The SM is awarded to organisations that provide practitioners with quality CLD learning/training opportunities.

-Our vision for all CLD practitioners is that their participation in continuous professional development activities will be a central and established part of their practice.
+Our vision for all CLD practitioners is that their participation in continuous professional learning activities will be a central and established part of their practice.

-The SCSM will nurture a culture of learning in our sector in order that individual practitioner's engagement with professional learning will contribute to the development of the whole profession.
+The SM will nurture a culture of learning in our sector in order that individual practitioner's engagement with professional learning will contribute to the development of the whole profession.
 Through this they will demonstrate and enhance their commitment to a culture of learning:

-- ✓ Where learning is celebrated, recognised and encouraged - ✓ Where learning is reflected on and shared - ✓ Where challenge is relished and embraced - ✓ Where critical reflection is embedded in practice - ✓ Where individuals can explore learning related to their role throughout their careers
+- ✓ Where learning is celebrated, recognised and encouraged - ✓ Where learning is reflected on and shared - ✓ Where challenge is relished and embraced - ✓ Where critical reflection is embedded in practice - √ Where individuals can explore learning related to their role throughout their careers